I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kspingetparentfilter.md

 <p><b>KsPinGetParentFilter</b> returns a pointer to a <a href="..\ks\ns-ks--ksfilter.md">KSFILTER</a> structure representing the parent filter of <i>Pin</i>.</p>

 ## -remarks
 <p><b>KsPinGetParentFilter</b> returns the filter to which <i>Pin</i> belongs.
 The call is an inline function call to <a href="..\ks\nf-ks-ksgetparent.md">KsGetParent</a>.
 Note that the object hierarchy is only stable while the appropriate mutex is held, in this case the filter control mutex.
-See <a href="NULL">AVStream Overview</a> For more information about the object hierarchy in AVStream and <a href="NULL">Mutexes in AVStream</a> For more information about mutexes in the AVStream environment.</p>
+See <a href="https://msdn.microsoft.com/305039fe-0a00-4f3e-ae1a-61c50a2f2fb3">AVStream Overview</a> For more information about the object hierarchy in AVStream and <a href="https://msdn.microsoft.com/011edaaa-7449-41c3-8cfb-0d319901af8b">Mutexes in AVStream</a> For more information about mutexes in the AVStream environment.</p>

 ## -requirements
 <table>